Eliada’s historic records are archived at UNCA’s D.H. Ramsey Library Special Collections repository. Access some of these records online here.

-Since Dr. Compton passed away in 1948, and there have been only four other individuals to lead the organization: Miss Grace Green, Mr. Archibald H. Cameron, Mr. J. Stewart Humphrey, and Mr. Mark Upright.
+Since Dr. Compton passed away in 1948, and there have been only five other individuals to lead the organization: Miss Grace Green, Mr. Archibald H. Cameron, Mr. J. Stewart Humphrey, Mr. Mark Upright, and Mr. Tim Sinatra.

 In more recent history Eliada shifted from the orphanage/dormitory setting to a more family oriented residential care facility.
 Competitive sports, academics, summer camp, a child development center, an internship program from newly graduated college students, and mental health care were all added to Eliada’s continuum of care.
 Eliada opened the first stand alone Psychiatric Residential Treatment Facility (PRTF) facility in North Carolina in 2006 and now serves the most vulnerable young people in the mental health system.
 And most recently, Eliada launched the Eliada Students Training for Advancement (ESTA) to serve youth aging-out of the Foster Care System.